ImperialCollegeLondon/OPTImAL/README.md

 # Open Hardware

-The parts list necessary to build an OPTImAL instrument is provided.
+The parts list necessary to build an OPTImAL instrument is provided, here, and the CAD files for the custom machined parts are provided [here](OPTImAL CAD).

-The CAD files for the custom machined parts can be viewed here: https://cad.onshape.com/documents/29b18afba06a1e6f7f11100a/w/7d93bd290cc3f84978532b01/e/f7a4702eb76a76c7533783dd
+We are licensing the core mechanical components under under the permissive version of the CERN Open Hardware License Version 2 (https://ohwr.org/cern_ohl_p_v2.pdf), including the component designs hosted on this repository.
+We do not wish to restrict users in their ability to utilise these components and, as well as supporting the assembly of open instrumentation, these components can be used with closed-source and proprietary technologies.

 # Image Acquisition